Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 • The Payoff: You can build mega-volume fans (10D-15D) without ever answering the question are lash extensions bad for your eyelashes—because your clients’ natural lashes will remain pristine.

-Scientific scale comparison showing a heavy competitor classic lash versus a 40% lighter LASHMAITRE Flat Lash, demonstrating how lighter weight prevents traction alopecia and answers the question "are lash extensions bad for your eyelashes."
+Scientific scale comparison showing a heavy competitor classic lash versus a 40% lighter LASHMAITRE Flat Lash, demonstrating how lighter weight prevents lash stress and answers the question "are lash extensions bad for your eyelashes."

 Conclusion: Profit from the Truth